2025-2026

 CHIN 20401 Advanced Modern Chinese I

 For both graduates and undergraduates.
 The goal of this sequence is to help students develop advanced proficiency in reading, listening, speaking, and writing.
 This sequence emphasizes more advanced grammatical structures, and requires discussion in Chinese on topics relevant to modern China.
 Over the course of this sequence, the emphasis will shift to authentic Chinese texts in an effort to better prepare students to deal with original Chinese source materials.
-Class meets for five one-hour sessions each week.
+The class meets three times a week for 80 minutes each session.

 Prerequisites